-4. This will generate a table of pending applications and will indicate the status of the public comment clicking the Doc Number link, you will be taken to the Public Comment portal.
+4. This will generate a table of pending applications and will indicate the status of the public comment

 - period for each permit within the COGCC review process. - 5.
 Scroll through the list of pending permits to find the one you would like to review.
 You may wish to use "crtl + f" to search for a specific document number, operator name, or location name. - 6.
 To view the submitted Form 2A and its associated attached documents, click the "Location Name" link for any permit application.